LPD-EPFL/ca15-stm/README.md

 2. `bank` executable.
 A simple STM benchmark that resembles a bank;
 3. `ll` executable.
 A simple STM linked list implementation.

 You can use the `./scripts/create_glstm.sh` from the base folder to create the GL-STM versions of bank and ll, as well as your implementations.
-The GL-STM version exeutables are named `bank_glstm` and `ll_glstm`.
+The GL-STM version executables are named `bank_glstm` and `ll_glstm`.

 Executing
 ---------